rsdoiel/antenna/2023/socal_north_2023.42.md

 date: 2023-10-16, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+17 at 11:57 p.m.</em>
 The North Westwood Neighborhood Council – the official neighborhood council advocating for UCLA and Westwood to the Los Angeles City Council – met Oct.
-11. The council’s meetings are open to the public and are held on the first Wednesday of the month at UCLA’s Weyburn Terrace.

 <https://dailybruin.com/2023/10/16/north-westwood-neighborhood-council-recap-oct-11/>